isadorasophia/website/content/projects/neverway.md

 <!--more-->

-The game is funded by [Outersloth](https://www.innersloth.com/outersloth/) which I've been working on with a dream team.
+The game is funded by [Outersloth](https://www.innersloth.com/outersloth/) and I'm a co-director on the game with a dream team.
 I'm incredibly excited to share more, BUT I can't yet! _Soon_, though!

 In the meantime, here's some cool screenshots...